 Once you know where your company currently stands based on the results of your assessment, you’ll have the information you need to determine what IT resources your company needs and whether or not some or all of them can be acquired via the cloud.

-With public cloud, cloud IT services are accessible publicly over the internet.
+With the public cloud, IT services are accessible publicly over the internet.
 These services are typically free or subscription-based where the client (your company) is charged based on how many computing resources they’ve consumed.

-In public cloud, the vendor is in charge of the development, management, and maintenance of its computing resources, which are pooled and shared between multiple clients.
+The vendor is in charge of the development, management, and maintenance of its computing resources, which are pooled and shared between multiple clients.

-Public cloud is popular because the services are highly flexible, scalable, and can be low-cost.
+This option is popular because the services are highly flexible, scalable, and can be low-cost.

-Private clouds can be created locally or offsite with the third-party data center provider.
+These can be created locally or offsite with the third-party data center provider.
 The greater personalization and increased set-up time usually entail a higher setup fee and greater maintenance costs.

-As the name suggests, hybrid clouds are a mix of private and public cloud types.
+These are a mix of private and public cloud types.

-Since the resources are distributed across multiple public and private data centers, hybrid cloud services are known to be especially reliable.
+Since the resources are distributed across multiple public and private data centers, hybrid services are known to be especially reliable.

 Types of Cloud Services

-Public cloud resources are delivered in a variety of service models, depending on how the responsibility for setup and maintenance is split between your company and your vendors.
+Public resources are delivered in a variety of service models, depending on how the responsibility for setup and maintenance is split between your company and your vendors.